tq-systems/meta-tq/meta-tq/doc/README.TQMa8MPxS.md

     BUG!
     �esetting ...
     ```
+* USB 2.0 DRD (X4):
-* USB DR ports don't detect USB devices in host mode
+  * Linux: no detection of USB devices in host mode
-* USB DR ports don't setup a USB device in peripheral mode
+  * U-Boot: limited to peripheral in (dual role not supported by upstream DWC3 driver)
+* USB 3.0 micro (X3)
+  * peripheral mode not supported (hardware limitation on SoM, connected to Hub)
+  * USB 3.0 devices are known to cause over-current condition
 * USB Bluetooth:
   * Some adapters cause the following error during bootup